Probiotics and mucus may not be the first combination you think of when

 Bifidobacterium dentium may be that microbe.
 A recently published mouse study on a strain of Bifidobacterium dentium, a human-derived species, showed that it increased intestinal mucus synthesis and expulsion, without extensive degradation of mucin glycans.
 It cannot grow on mucin glycans alone, so it has other food sources besides mucus.

-Since strain is important with microbes, Bifidobacterium dentium ATCC 27678 is the strain that was studied.
+Since strain is important with microbes when citing specific studies, Bifidobacterium dentium ATCC 27678 is the strain that was studied.
 In studies published by the Human Microbiome Project Consortium, it was found in healthy adults at a relative abundance of 0.7%.
 Since I don't like to treat probiotics as drugs, unless they are specifically recognized as such, I don't suggest that you intentionally seek out ATCC 27678 as the sole source of your mucus-enhancement program.
 There are other variables involved in mucus health beyond one single microbe!
 Besides, in general, other bifidos enhance intestinal mucus production and health, too.
 In addition to the drug analogy, another reason to not solely use 27678 is that B. dentium Bd1, a bacterium very closely related to ATCC 27678, is associated with dental caries.

 A better approach to nurture both probiotics and mucus is to look for ways to:

 The ways to nurture probiotics and mucus can be broken down into six steps: